After COVID-19 travel restrictions, local tourist attractions like Mangar (for people living in New Delhi & NCR) become evidently mainstream.

 For cyclists and motorbikers living in National Capital Region, the 15km Mangar to Damdama Lake jungle trail is no less than a holy grail.

 The trail starts with a steep uphill climb, right after Baba Gudariya Das temple (that also happens to be a dead-end for 4-wheelers) leaving adventure riders in the middle of a deep forest with wildlife including leopards and bears.
 It is believed that there are over 10 leopards in the entire 4000 acres of the Aravali Hills that surround Mangar and the neighboring Asola Bhatti Wildlife Sanctuary.
-Spotting leopard pugmarks a common thing for those who have the knowledge.
+Spotting leopard pugmarks a common thing for those who know.

 The trail is pretty flat for about 10 km, with the rest of the 5 km having frequent uphills and downhills.
 At times you will also come across a few village houses where you can refill your water-bottles and rest under the shade.